Photo: University of Alaska Fairbanks

 Fairbanks has character, no doubt about it.

-One of the best activity to do when visiting is to explore the many unique museums and visitors centers we have locally.
+One of the best activities to do when visiting is to explore the many unique museums and visitors centers we have locally.
 These establishments expertly share the history, stories and local way of life here in the Golden Heart of Alaska.
 So, get a solid picture of what it’s like to live in interior Alaska by heading to any of the museums and visitor centers below.

 University of Alaska Museum of the North